-In January my colleague Kieran Raval reported on a study from NextAfter on what they are calling “the Crisis of the midlevel donor.”
-The group decided to make donations of between $1,000 and $5,000 to 37 organizations, then track what sort of communication they received in the 90 days following the donation.
+If you haven't seen it yet, you'll want to review NextAfter's study on “the Crisis of the midlevel donor.”
+NextAfter made donations of between $1,000 and $5,000 to 37 organizations, then tracked what sort of communication they received in the 90 days following the donation.
 Would the nonprofits call up right away?
 What sort of mail and email would they receive?
 Would they be asked for another gift?

-Most nonprofits have a system of some sort for thanking donors and transitioning them into house file mailings and other regular communication schedules (or at least, they should!).
+Most nonprofits have a system of some sort for thanking donors and transitioning them into house file mailings and other regular communication schedules (or at least, they should . . . if you don't, email me!).
 And the protocol tends to vary depending on the size of the gift.
 On the front end, a donor giving a first gift of $100 might get a courtesy call from a major gifts officer, while a first gift of $25,000 might earn a thank-you call from the board chair and an eager Executive Director demanding to know when he can show up in your living room.

 But there’s a difference between having these protocols in place in theory, and actually executing them successfully.
 And this is what NextAfter set out to test.
 The full study has finally been released, and you can download the whole e-book here, which includes numerous other studies.
 But a few shocking takeaways tell most of the story: